uploadtigris/my_home_lab/03_proxmox_configuration.md

    *BE AWARE of the warning message:*
      >Note: ZFS is not compatible with disks backed by a hardware RAID controller.
 For details see the reference documentation.

+   - It is best practice to install Proxmox on a different drive than the rest of the VMs.
+This is how I have this project set up.
 3. Download an ISO
    - for my installation I will be using Debian, which you can find [here](https://www.debian.org/releases/)
    - we will need to find the architecture type of the computer.
 In the proxmox terminal enter the following command: